reportportal/service-ui/app/Readme.md

 `npm run test:watch` - run tests when changing files

 `npm run manage:translations` - checking the relevance of localization

-## Components

-All the components for which the stories are described are automatically collected when the develop branch.
-To look at this assembly it is possible [here](http://reportportal.io/service-ui/index.html)

 ## Technology